 "Stafford, an ancient borough and market town, celebrated for the manufacture of shoes, is, as its name imports, the capital of Staffordshire, and is pleasantly situated nearly in the centre of the county, on the north side of the River Sow, 16 miles NW by W of Lichfield, 16 miles N of Wolverhampton, and 16 miles S by E of Newcastle-under-Lyme and the Potteries.
 It gives name to an archdeaconry, deanery, union, and County Court district.
-It has a branch from the Staffordshire & Worcestershire Canal, and has a commodious station on the Grand junction portion of the London & North Western Railway, which is joined here by the Trent Valley and the Shropshire Union Railways.[From History, Gazetteer and Directory of Staffordshire, William White, Sheffield, 1851]
+It has a branch from the Staffordshire & Worcestershire Canal, and has a commodious station on the Grand junction portion of the London & North Western Railway, which is joined here by the Trent Valley and the Shropshire Union Railways.

 The principal streets, Greengate and Gaolgate, run in a direct line through the centre of the town, branching from opposite sides of the Market Square, and containing many well stocked shops, and several excellent inns, and large mansions.

 The two united parochial townships of St Mary and St Chad contain about 2510 acres, and a population of 9245 in 1841.
 St Mary's parish includes the four out-townships of Hopton-and-Coton, Marston, Salt-and-Enson, and Whitgreave, and the liberties of Tillington and Worston.